Why should I practise mindfulness?

-As part of Mental Health Awareness Week, we spoke to Frances Trussell, mindfulness teacher, author, speaker and therapist, on the benefits of the practice and her work with MBRTT, Mindfulness based rapid transformational therapy.
+Frances Trussell is a mindfulness teacher, author, speaker and therapist.
+She spoke to BALANCE on the benefits of the practice and her work with MBRTT, otherwise known as Mindfulness Based Rapid Transformational Therapy.

 TELL US A BIT ABOUT HOW YOU CAME TO BE A MINDFULNESS TEACHER?